 This article will guide you step by step.
 For better clarification, we have modified the points with numbers.
 This will let you follow the sequences stepwise.
 Learn how to install LED headlights.

-Find headlight bulb type.
+Find the headlight bulb type.

 There are two types of bulbs.
-One is a single beam, and the other one is dual-beam.
+One is a single beam, and the other one is a dual beam.
 A single beam has one high and one low beam with two separate bulbs.
 The dual-beam has one high beam, and one low beam lit by one bulb.
 To know which type your car has, refer to the car user manual.
 If you do not have the user manual or you have lost it, go to the website Sylvania online database. you can also remove your vehicle headlight bulb and read the information given to know.
 Make a note of your bulb type as soon as you know.

 Buy A LED Conversion Kit

 You will need a LED conversion kit to change your bulb to LED.
 An LED conversion kit is available almost everywhere.
-You can head for amazon to buy one.
+You can head to amazon to buy one.
 The cost should be around $120, including the shipping cost.

 Unbox LED Conversion Kit